RoRoche/AndroidStarter/architecture.md

 * `postEventQueryFinished`: the way to notify observers of the job termination (success or failure)
 * `postEventQueryFinishedNoNetwork`: the way to notify observers of the job termination because the network is unreachable

-The two last methods are often based on the bus concept I talked previously.
+The two last methods are often based on the bus concept I talked about previously.
 Considering I'm using Otto to communicate between components, here comes the abstract event I defined:

 ```java